Derby family creates masks for health care workers and first responders

 “We never dreamed it would be this many,” said Candace Wright.

 A table covered in colorful cotton masks is just a sample of what the Wyatt the Warrior Foundation has sewn in the last week.
-Wright originally made a couple masks for her son Wyatt, who has a rare autoimmune disease , so he could travel to see his doctor in Ohio.
+Wright originally made a couple of masks for her son Wyatt, who has a rare autoimmune disease, so he could travel to see his doctor in Ohio.

 Then, her daughter made a post online offering free masks for health care workers.